Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

   registrationAuthPassword: "Bnmq5567_PO"
 ```

-**NOTE:** You should install `active` service and perform one of the following actions:
+**Note**: You should install an active service and perform one of the following actions:
-* If `global.tls.generateCerts.certProvider` is set to `cert-manager`, copy `opensearch-rest-issuer-certs`, `opensearch-admin-issuer-certs` and `opensearch-transport-issuer-certs` Kubernetes secrets to the Kubernetes namespace for `standby` service *before* its installation.
+* If `global.tls.generateCerts.certProvider` is set to "cert-manager", copy `opensearch-rest-issuer-certs`, `opensearch-admin-issuer-certs`, and `opensearch-transport-issuer-certs` Kubernetes secrets to the Kubernetes namespace for the standby service before its installation.
-* If `global.tls.generateCerts.certProvider` is set to `dev`, copy `opensearch-rest-certs`, `opensearch-admin-certs` and `opensearch-transport-certs` Kubernetes secrets to the Kubernetes namespace for `standby` service *before* its installation.
-Moreover, you should add the following parameters to `standby` side configuration:
+* If `global.tls.generateCerts.certProvider` is set to "dev", copy `opensearch-rest-certs`, `opensearch-admin-certs`, and `opensearch-transport-certs` Kubernetes secrets to the Kubernetes namespace for the standby service before its installation.
+Moreover, you should add the following parameters to the standby side configuration:

   ```yaml
   opensearch: